As part of entering general information for a new employee, you must enter job and compensation-related information.

 Example: Senior therapist, Junior beautician.

 Company Name: Enter the name of your company.

-Mandatory Break: Enter the number of minutes for which you want the employee to take a mandatory break.
-If you want to ensure that your employees perform well, it is essential they get their rest too.
-Labor laws also require that you give mandatory breaks to employees.
+Mandatory break ___ mins per day: Enter the number of minutes for which you want the employee to take a mandatory break.
+Labor laws require that you give mandatory breaks to employees.
 Example: 45 minutes or 60 minutes.